Novelist John Le Carré Reflects On His Own 'Legacy' Of Spying

 At the moment, as the present is described in the novel, we are mysteriously unfocused, still looking for some kind of identity, really, ever since the end of the Cold War.
 There was no Marshall Plan.
 There was no great visionary or leader who told us how the world should be reshaped.
 There was drift.
 And a lot of carpetbaggers went and picked at the Soviet carcass.
 And, really, it was like a long after-lunch sleep of capitalism.
 And that's really what we've drifted into without a design of the new world.

-GROSS: But getting back to what I asked, did you feel like you had to suppress your humanity (laughter) to be a good spy?

-LE CARRE: Yes, I did.
-In the greater cause, I felt I had to suppress my humanity.
-I - where I was, asking people to do things, I tried to persuade them that they were doing it for the greater good.
-And I was doing it for the greater good.
-Where I had to deceive people, I felt I was doing that for the greater good, too.
-But then you get - you get alongside the borderline of how much of this stuff can we do and remain a society that is worth protecting?

-GROSS: Do you look back on your career in intelligence and regret anything that you did?
+GROSS: You know, in the reading that you did, your character refers to, you know, being expected or having to suppress human feelings to be a spy.
+And he later, you know, thinks that George Smiley, your most famous character who recruited your narrator, suppressed the humanity in him.
+Do you look back on your career in intelligence and regret anything that you did?

+LE CARRE: Yes, I do.
+I regret, in my student days, posing as a crypto-communist and trying to attract Soviet recruiters in those days.
+I was sort of half-successful.
+I got picked up and flirted with by a Russian recruiter in the Soviet Embassy in London.
+And it all came to nothing.
+Perhaps, I wasn't clever enough, or perhaps I was compromised by somebody else.

 LE CARRE: (Reading) In any interrogation, denial is the tipping point.
 Never mind the courtesies that went before.
 From the moment of denial, things are never going to be the same.
 At the secret policeman level, denial is likely to provoke instant reprisal, not least because the average secret policeman is more stupid than his subject.
 The sophisticated interrogator, on the other hand, finding the door slammed in his face, does not immediately try to kick it in.
 He prefers to regroup and advance on his target from a different angle.